guhansiyer/guhansiyer/README.md

 Hi, I'm Guhan.
-I'm in my second year of computer engineering at the University of Waterloo.
+I'm going into my third year of computer engineering at the University of Waterloo.
 I'm interested in problems involving concurrency, real-time programming and low-level languages.

 Currently, I'm at Nokia, writing SDKs for digital signal processing ASICs.
 I'm also:
 * Working on something new.